-- OEPICK01.RPT and OEPICK02.RPT are datapiped reports, which means that they use a program to read information from the Sage 300 ERP database and sort it for printing.
-Datapiped reports are faster, but not as easily customizable as ODBC-based reports. - OEPICK01.RPT prints a complete picking slip, including lines and borders, on a laser or ink-jet printer, whereas OEPICK02.RPT is designed for preprinted forms, and prints just the picking number and order information.
+OEINV01.RPT and OEINV02.RPT are datapiped reports, which means that they use a program to read information from the Sage 300 database and sort it for printing.
+Datapiped reports are faster, but not as easily customizable as ODBC-based reports.

+OEINV01.RPT is designed for printing on plain paper using a laser or ink-jet printer, whereas OEINV02.RPT is designed for preprinted forms.